material-motion/material-motion/specifications/runtime_plugins.md

 This event enables "Transition Directors".

-### Event: new target

-The Runtime should send an event each time a new target is referenced.
+`feature: duplication` **Event: new target**: The Runtime should send an event each time a new target is referenced.

 The receivers of this event should be allowed to set a new "shadow" instance of the target.
 The shadow instance will be provided to the Actors.